Tiiiger/bert_score/README.md

 Automatic Evaluation Metric described in the paper [BERTScore: Evaluating Text Generation with BERT](https://arxiv.org/abs/1904.09675) (ICLR 2020).
 #### News:
+- Updated to version 0.2.3
+  - Supporting DistilBERT (Sanh et al.), ALBERT (Lan et al.), and XLM-R (Conneau et al.) models.
+  - Including the version of huggingface's transformers in the hash code for reproducibility
 - BERTScore gets accepted in ICLR 2020.
 Please come to our poster in Addis Ababa, Ethiopia!
 - Updated to version 0.2.2
   - **Bug fixed**: when using RoBERTaTokenizer, we now set `add_prefix_space=True` which was the default setting in huggingface's `pytorch_transformers` (when we ran the experiments in the paper) before they migrated it to `transformers`.
 This breaking change in `transformers` leads to a lower correlation with human evalutation.
 To reproduce our RoBERTa results in the paper, please use version `0.2.2`.
-  - the best number of layers for DistilRoBERTa is included
+  - The best number of layers for DistilRoBERTa is included
-  - support loading a custom model
+  - Supporting loading a custom model
 - Updated to version 0.2.1
   - [SciBERT](https://github.com/allenai/scibert) (Beltagy et al.) models are now included.
 Thanks to AI2 for sharing the models.
 By default, we use the 9th layer (the same as BERT-base), but this is not tuned.
 - Our [arXiv paper](https://arxiv.org/abs/1904.09675) has been updated to v2 with more experiments and analysis.